openjfx/openjfx-docs/README.md

 # OpenJFX Docs

-OpenJFX docs contains documentation for "Getting Started with JavaFX 11".
+OpenJFX docs contains documentation for "Getting Started with JavaFX".

 The static html files in this repository are hosted at [https://openjfx.io/openjfx-docs](https://openjfx.io/openjfx-docs).